 - If your child is taking antihistamines, make sure the medicine is not affecting your child's ability to learn.

-There may be special precautions if you have:
+There may be special precautions for using antihistamines if you have:

 - Enlarged prostate or problems passing urine